Archimedean Survival Processes: Liouville process

 The law of the increments of an $n$-dimensional Liouville process can be characterised by a positive random variable multiplied by the Hadamard product of an $n$-dimensional Dirichlet random variable and a vector of $n$ independent gamma bridges.
+In particular, given the value of $\xib_s$, $\{\xib_t\}$ satisfies the following identity in law: